 - XHTML Extras – adds support for XHTML specific tags.

 Always backup your WordPress site and data before installing a new WordPress plugin!

-Learn about a great WordPress backup plugin that we recommend using to perform complete WordPress file and database backups here:
+You can learn more about a great WordPress backup plugin that we recommend using to automate WordPress file and database backups here:

 To install the plugin, log into your WordPress site and click on Plugins > Add New …

 Make sure that you are in the “Search” tab of the Install Plugins screen.
 In the Search field enter TinyMCE Advanced and click on Search Plugins …

 Locate TinyMCE Advanced in the results list and click on the Install Now link to automatically install the plugin on your site …

 Once the plugin has been successfully installed, click Activate Plugin …

 Configuring TinyMCE Advanced Plugin